Daily Faceoff is a news site with no direct affiliation to the NHL, or NHLPA

 Alex Nedeljkovic

-Askarov will start against the Canadiens on Tuesday.
+Askarov will start vs. Vancouver on Saturday.

 Yaroslav Askarov

-Askarov was the first goalie off the ice at San Jose's morning skate.
+Askarov was the first goalie off the ice at the Sharks morning skate.

 Yaroslav Askarov